microsoft/pxt/common-docs/javascript/types.md

 ## Void

-`void` is the absence of having any type at all.
+`void` is the absence of any type at all.
 You may commonly see this as the return type of functions that do not return a value:

 ```typescript